Policies and Criteria for Validation

 • Detailed information on the programme using QQI’s programme descriptor templates;

-Note: The validation fee must be paid before an application will be accepted.
+Note: The validation fee must be paid before an application will be processed.

 Resources for Programmes leading to CAS awards (Transitional Arrangements)